fdieulle/sharper/README.md

 # Sharper
 [![Build Status](https://api.travis-ci.com/fdieulle/sharper.svg?branch=master)](https://travis-ci.com/fdieulle/sharper)

-Sharper is a R package which allows to use .Net assemblies from your R environment.
+Sharper is a R package which allows you to execute and interact with `dotnet` assemblies from your R environment.

-The goal of this package was driven by the idea to use production and industrial code implemented in .Net into a R environment, gets results in R to process statistics exploration, analysis or research.
+The goal of this package was driven by the idea to use production and industrial code implemented in `dotnet` into a R environment, gets results in R to process statistics exploration, analysis or research.

-The package provides you tools to interact with your .Net assemblies.
-A large basic data conversions between R and .Net are included and the package allows you to enrich or override data converters.
+The package provides you tools to interact with your `dotnet` assemblies.
+A large basic data conversions between R and `dotnet` are included and the package allows you to enrich or override data converters.
 A part of those conversions are based on [R.Net](https://github.com/rdotnet/rdotnet) project.
-Thank you to the creator Jean-Michel Perraud and all contributors for this repository.
+Thanks to the creator Jean-Michel Perraud and all contributors on this repository.

-Because of .Net is a POO language and you need to manipulate objects in R, the package provides also a R6 class generator from .Net classes.
+R and `dotnet` have different language paradigms.
+R is a functional language and `dotnet` is an OOP (Oriented Object Programming).
+You will probably need to manipulate objects in your R environment.
+This is why the package also provides a `R6` class generator from `dotnet` classes.

 ## Installation